 The County continues to issue general obligation bonds or other debt to fund its more capitalintensive solid waste management and recycling requirements.
 Debt service, as well as on-going operating and maintenance expenses of the County-owned facilities and its contracted recyclables collection and processing services, are paid through tipping fees and from the General Fund.
 The County will continue to evaluate the possible need to increase the established Environmental Fee, convenience center user/sticker fee, impact fee, or other revenue enhancement program to help support recycling and solid waste initiatives.
-In FY 2016, the Equity Fund balance in the Enterprise Fund was utilized to remove the \$1M General Fund subsidy and to avoid increasing the Environmental Fee.
 The Environmental Fee is assessed to all improved residential properties in the County, as confirmed by the Office of the Treasurer.
-The number of improved residential properties for the last 3 years can be seen in Table V-1 below.
+The number of improved residential properties for the last 3 years can be seen below.